The ones we hear most before teams sign up. If yours isn’t here, our support team replies within hours during business days.

 +

-Yes.
-Accepted inbound formats include PDF, Word, Excel, PowerPoint, CSV, plain text and images (JPEG, PNG, WebP, HEIC), up to 25 MB per attachment and 50 MB combined per email.
-Executables, scripts, .zip / .rar / .7z archives and macro-enabled Office files are filtered out for security.
+Yes, and the AI reads them.
+Accepted inbound formats include PDF, Word, Excel, PowerPoint, CSV, plain text and images (JPEG, PNG, WebP, HEIC), up to 25 MB per attachment and 50 MB combined.
+The bot reads the content, whether it's a document or an image like a screenshot or a photo of a receipt, and factors it into its draft reply.
+Executables, scripts, archives and macro-enabled Office files are filtered out for security.

 +